PaulTran47/econ-grad-app-deadlines/index.md

 ## Will you be adding Master's only programmes?

-Eventually, yes.
-The priority will always be Master's + PhD or PhD only programmes, though.
+Maybe.
+However, the priority will always be Master's + PhD or PhD only programmes.

 ## How is the information updated?